KarthikRaavi/Multilingual-Articles-Similarity-Evaluation/README.md

 ## IMPLEMENTATION

-- The complete code is given in "MOCKTAIL_NLP_PROJECT.ipynb" python notebook
+- There are three .ipynb files:
+ 	> Baseline mBERT model with Random Forest Classifier.<br>
+ 	> Improved mBERT model based on Gradient Boosting Regressor.<br>
+ 	> Final model based on DistilBERT with Random Forest Regressor.<br>
-- The code is divided into 2 blocks.
+- The codeS ARE divided into 2 blocks.
 1) Code for Data Extraction
 	> This part contains the code corresponding to extracting and storing the data in a modular way.
 2) Code for Model Implementation
-	> This part contains the code for the BEST model that we obtained among all the models.
+	> This part contains implementation of model to obtain the similarity score.
 - Most of the code is explained through comments
 - All the external libraries that are required are included within the cells.
-- So, if we are running this code on google colab uploading the dataset in google drive and the corresponding CSV files in google colab should be sufficient for proper working of code.We also need to make sure that the path to dataset in google drive is properly set.
+- If we are running this code on google colab uploading the dataset in google drive and the corresponding CSV files in google colab should be sufficient for proper working of code.
+- We also need to make sure that the path to dataset in google drive is properly set.